0aqz0/0aqz0.github.io/index.md

 - Core member of the strategy group, based on OpenAI gym design robot reinforcement learning environment [code](https://github.com/0aqz0/rm-gym)
 - Implement ROS package of robot state machine [code](https://github.com/0aqz0/state_machine)

-**Mobile Robot with Four Mecanum Wheels Based on ROS, 2018.9**

-- Use the Raspberry Pi as the robot main control board to achieve basic motion control [code](https://github.com/0aqz0/smart-car)
-- Configure and use the Xbox One wireless controller to control the robot

 **World Robotic Sailing Championship Team ZMART, Zhejiang University, 2018.6~2018.8**